YubicoLabs/fido-openssh-workshop/exercises/keys/README.md

 The columns represent an index, the SHA256 hash of your RP ID, and the RP ID itself, which defaults to `ssh:`

-- Rebuild your server and verify you can still sign in.
+- Rebuild your server (see instructions above) and verify you can still sign in.

 # GitHub

 Now also generate a second resident key for your GitHub account.
 Because a credential stored on a security key is indexed by Relying Party ID (defaulting to `ssh:` for ssh-keygen) and User ID (defaulting to 0x00... for ssh-keygen), we need to distinguish the new resident key from the resident key already present.
+Otherwise, we would be overwriting our previously generated credential.

 - Generate a resident key for your GitHub account using a different RP ID (option `-O application=ssh:github`).